grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 This is the best editor I've tried so far, but it still leaves some things to be desired for this picky writer.

 The interface strikes a great balance between simplicity and making as many options visible to you for editing.
 The app is divided in two: the left side is for writing in markdown, and the right side renders the result instantly.
 Neither side feels cramped.
-StackEdit also sports most keyboard shortcuts, like tab for indentation, but
+StackEdit also sports most keyboard shortcuts, like tab for indentation.

-The good:
-- Instant preview!
-	- Has a two-column structure: type on the left, see rendered output on the right
-- Has most keyboard shortcuts (but not Cmd + K for links)
-- Preserves unsaved content after refresh

-The bad:
-- Feels old
-- No app
--
+On the downside, it feels old (circa 2014?) and has no mobile app.
+And should a text editor - in 2019 - really get credit for implementing tab indentation?

+### Closing thoughts

+There are pen
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExNzM4MDI3MSwyMTE0MzI3MTZdfQ==
+eyJoaXN0b3J5IjpbMjk0MTY2NzUsMjExNDMyNzE2XX0=
 -->